-- 3. Submit an abstract of 300 words (in Spanish and English, very important for the Newsletter PPA). - 4.
+- 1. Contain the title of the poster in English and Spanish. - 2.
+Include the name of the author or authors with their institutional affiliations. - 3.
+Submit an abstract of 300 words (in Spanish and English, very important for the Newsletter). - 4.
 Using Word file .doc or .docx in Arial 11.